morzQuest/TaskMind/README.md

-# Supplementary Sources for the Master's Thesis
+# Supplementary Materials for the Master's Thesis

 ## Description
-This repository contains additional data used in the master thesis.
+The repository includes:

-- Master Excel file with all relevant recorded data
+- a compiled Excel workbook containing the processed and pseudonymized data used for the analyses;
-- To-Do Checklist for one experiment run
+- the procedural checklist used to conduct each experimental session;
-- Consent form used
+- a blank version of the participant information and consent form used in the study.

 ### how to run the code:
 backend: